utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-faqs.md

     * They will lose access to all data from their earlier teams, including personal workspaces.
 No data will be transferred from their earlier teams to their new team.
         > To transfer an existing user's collections and environments from their earlier teams to their new team, [contact Postman support](/docs/administration/domain-verification-and-capture/enable-domain-capture/#contact-support-to-manage-accounts).
 * If a captured user is the last Admin of an existing paid team:
-    * Postman support will contact your Team Admins to discuss how to approach this prior to verifying the domain you've added to your team.
+    * Postman support will contact your Team Admins to discuss how to approach this prior to enabling domain capture for a verified domain in your team.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to leave their existing team.
     * They will need to contact [Postman support](https://www.postman.com/support/) to assign the Admin role to another team member and remove them from the team.